complexKA/CoverSpotter/README.md

 ## License

-Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-You are encouraged to share it with others.
+Licensed under the MIT License.
+Feel free to use and share it!

 ## Credits